Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Staffing Committee of Waltham Forest Council was scheduled to meet on Wednesday, 15 April 2026, to consider the appointment of a new Chief Officer.
-The primary item on the agenda was the selection of a Strategic Director for Strategy, Change and Communities.
+The Staffing Committee of Waltham Forest Council was scheduled to convene on Wednesday, 15 April 2026.
+The primary item on the agenda was the appointment of a Chief Officer, specifically the Strategic Director for Strategy, Change and Communities.
+The meeting was to consider candidates for this significant role, which is central to the council's transformation programme and financial sustainability efforts.

 Chief Officer Appointment - Strategic Director - Strategy, Change and Communities